 2. Phones can be an effective learning tool

-Cell phones and technology certainly offer an opportunity to engage students in a new way.
+Digital devices offer an opportunity to engage students in a new way.
 There are many technological resources designed to make learning more fun and engaging, and to foster peer-to-peer collaboration and project management.

 3. A cell phone ban avoids a teaching opportunity